uploadcare/uploadcare-widget/README.md

          alt="">
 </a>

-Uploadcare Widget is an HTML5 file uploader, a part of the [Uploadcare][uc-home] ecosystem that fully covers your file handling.
+Uploadcare Widget is an HTML5 file uploader, a part of the [Uploadcare][uc-home] file handling platform.

-Uploads affect your web or mobile app performance.
-The widget ensures all of your uploads are fast and hit their target.

 [![NPM version][badge-npm-img]][badge-npm-url]
 [![Build Status][badge-travis-img]][badge-travis-url]
 [![Uploadcare stack on StackShare][badge-stack-img]][badge-stack-url]

+Uploads affect your web or mobile app performance.
+The widget ensures all of your uploads are fast and hit their target.

+The widget features:

+* Drag&Drop selection.
+* Multiple file upload with individual progress bars.
+* File moderation through validation by file size, extension or MIME type.
+* Image preview and image crop.
+* [Libraries and integrations][uc-libs] for jQuery, JavaScript, Ajax, PHP, Python, Ruby, Rails, Angular, Meteor, and more.

+Uploads affect your web or mobile app performance.
+The widget ensures all of your uploads are fast and hit their target.

 It’s provided as a typical JavaScript library and can be easily embedded in your site.